-- 1. No clothing or accessories that appears to advertise or promote tobacco, alcohol, drugs, violence, cult-or-gang-related activity (including bandanas and face masks) that is sexually suggestive, demeaning to other people or groups of people, or likely to cause disruption to the learning environment or school operations. - 2.
+- No clothing or accessories that appears to advertise or promote tobacco, alcohol, drugs, violence, cultor-gang-related activity (including bandanas and face masks) that is sexually suggestive, demeaning to other people or groups of people, or likely to cause disruption to the learning environment or school operations. - 2.
 All clothing must be appropriately sized to the student. - a.
-No form-fitting, low-cut, or revealing clothing (bicycle shorts, yoga pants, etc.). - b.
+No form-fitting, low-cut, or revealing clothing. (such as bicycle shorts, yoga pants, etc.). - b.
 Shirts should not be longer than finger-tip length. - c.
-No midriffs may show (including with arms raised over head.). - 3.
+No midriffs. - 3.
 All clothing must be intact and opaque (not see-through). - a.
-No cut or torn material 3 inches above the knee.
-No skin visible. - b.
+In reference to pants, no skin visible three inches above the knee. - b.
 No mesh clothing. - c.
 No clothing designed as undergarments (men's undershirts, women's lingerie, camisoles). - d.
-No pajama-style pants. - 4.
+No pajama pants. - 4.
 All skirts, shorts, skorts and dresses must be no shorter than 3 inches above the knee. - 5.
 In grades 6-12, no leggings or yoga pants may be worn in place of pants.
 Leggings ARE allowed when worn under skirts or dresses that are appropriate in length. - 6.
-In grades 6-12, students may not wear coveralls or overalls. - 7.
-Any clothing that reveals the shoulders (sleeveless shirts, jumpers, and sundresses) should have an appropriate shirt worn underneath that covers the shoulders. - 8.
-Appropriate underclothing should be worn but not visible. - 9.
-No hats, caps, head coverings, gloves, arm socks, hoods, or sunglasses may be worn indoors. - No wearing jewelry, headbands, or wigs used for cos-play, character costumes, and/or role play (including but not limited to rabbit ears, unicorn horns, cat ears) (Secondary Only)
+Sleeves must be a minimum of 2" in width at the shoulder. - 7.
+Appropriate underclothing should be worn but not visible. - 8.
+No hats, caps, gloves, or sunglasses may be worn indoors. - a.
+No wearing jewelry, headbands, or wigs used for cos-play, character costumes, and/or role play (including but not limited to rabbit ears, unicorn horns, cat ears) (Secondary Only) - 9.
+Shoes - a.
+Acceptable: - i.
+Athletic, sandals, loafers, and boots may be worn. - ii.
+Laced shoes must be laced and tied. - b.
+NOT acceptable - i.
+All heels higher than 2 inches. - c.
+Additional restrictions may be imposed for shoes required for P.E., athletics, science, etc. - 10.
+Students who are members of nationally recognized organizations (e.g., scouting) may wear the uniforms approved by that organization if the uniform(s) meet the requirements of this dress code.